elmohaya/Non-Linear-System-Control---A-Naive-Approach-/README.md

 # Non-Linear-System-Control---A-Naive-Approach-

 ## Introduction
-In this project, a linear approach is apllied as an attempt to control a non-linear system.
+In this project, a linear approach is apllied as an attempt to control a highly non-linear system.
 The aim is to design PID controllers (Proportional Integral Derevitive controllers) to do the task.The system we are trying to control is the twin rotor multi-input multi-output system (MIMO) where we want to have two desired outputs out of many.

 ## Objective
 The main objective of this project is to figure out wether or not a linear controller is able to compensate a nonlinear system.